 Halloween Traditions In Spain

-Alright Stokies, if you’re fortunate enough to be in Barçelona for this year’s Halloween festivities, you’ve probably got a few questions: where should I go?
+Alright Stokies, if you’re fortunate enough to be in Barcelona for this year’s Halloween festivities, you’ve probably got a few questions: where should I go?
 What should I do?
-Well read on friends…we’ve got all the details on secret party spots, bomb cuisine, and local Spanish traditions to make your Halloween wickedly unforgettable.
+Well apart from our annual Barcelona Ghost Hunt, which is as wild as you’d expect a Stoke Travel event to be, there’s plenty going on.
+We’ve got all the details on secret party spots, bomb cuisine, and local Spanish Halloween traditions to make your night wickedly unforgettable.

-Beyond the typical Halloween rites of passage that can be enjoyed here in Barça (read: seductively suggestive costumes and insane jungle juiced parties) there are many cultural events happening locally that will be sure to uniquely enrich your Halloween experience beyond just partying (although there will be a shitload of that too.)
+Beyond the typical Halloween rites of passage that can be enjoyed here in Barcelona (read: seductively suggestive costumes and insane jungle juiced parties) there are many cultural events happening locally that will be sure to uniquely enrich your Halloween experience beyond just partying (although there will be a bunch of that too.)

-This is the night to enjoy traditional Halloween debauchery, particularly in Barçelona’s haunted Gothic Quarter, where Stoke invites you to join us for our sangria and beer fueled Halloween Ghost Hunt!
+This is the night to enjoy traditional Halloween debauchery, particularly in Barcelona’s haunted Gothic Quarter, where Stoke invites you to join us for our sangria and beer fuelled Halloween Ghost Hunt!
 It is guaranteed to be a wild and unparalleled experience that will have you questioning why clubbing like a basic bitch ever sounded like a good idea in the first place.